hackatron/hackatron.github.io/_posts/2012-04-02-assets-management-with-sprockets-on-goliath.markdown

 ---
 layout: post
 title: Assets management with Sprockets on Goliath
+description: How to integrate Sprockets with Goliath to serve static assets
 ---

 At Hackatron we're working on a project based on Goliath, an open source version of the non-blocking (asynchronous) Ruby web server framework powering PostRank.